top of page

 Understanding After Repair Value (ARV) and How It Impacts the Price of Your Home

-In the high-stakes world of home renovations, success isn't determined by how good you are with a hammer; it's determined by how good you are with math.
+In the world of home renovations, success isn't determined by how good you are with a hammer; it's determined by will the math pencil for all parties involved.
+The seller, the investor, and the buyer.

-The entire concept of wholesale is the antithesis of who we are, but it is a necessary element of our business.
+The entire concept of wholesale is hard for us, but it is a necessary element of our business.
 Being an "Inclusive Prosperity" and "Civic-Minded Hospitality," we approach every revitalization project not as a guess, but as a data-driven investment.
-Trust us, it weighs on our minds.
+And every aspect of this it weighs on our minds.
+We want what's fair for everyone.

-For us, understanding the exact, conservative ARV is the foundation of our entire "Anti-Institutional" play in Northern Virginia.
+For us, understanding the exact, conservative ARV is the foundation of the work that we do in Northern Virginia.
 We don't want McMansions built in our neighborhoods that stand out like sore thumbs.
 No offense to the builders that are churning those out.
+We want the houses that were originally built, but just with a little TLC.

 Here is how we think about ARV, why it’s the king of all metrics, and why you should understand this number.